CDCgov/prime-reportstream/prime-router/docs/schema_documentation/hl7-color-labs-covid-19.md

 **Table Column**: Over the Counter (OTC) Home Testing

 **Documentation**:
-Is the test authorized for over-the-counter purchase by the FDA (Y, N, UNK)
+Is the test authorized for over-the-counter purchase by the FDA (Y, N)
 ---

 **Name**: test_authorized_for_unproctored